mga226/particles/README.md

-*I was recently in talks with a company about a software engineer position recently, and agreed to do a code test.
-The job didn't end up being a fit, but I was happy with my solution and it got a great response, so here it is.
+*I was recently in talks with a company about a software engineer position, and agreed to do a code test.
+My solution got a great response, and made me happy, so here it is.
 The parameters of the problem can be found in [TheProblem.md](TheProblem.md), and what follows is my comments about the problem and the solution.*

 Coding Exercise (Particles)